• Skip to primary navigation

 family with polar bear

-We recently went to the International Wildlife Museum here in Tucson.
-It’s a huge collection of taxidermy animals (aka real animals, but dead) in stylized habitats.
-It’s tons of fun for kids, and has lots of learning opportunities (what the difference between horns and antlers, or guess the animal by their fur, etc).
+It's tons of fun for kids and has lots of learning opportunities (like the difference between horns and antlers, or guessing the animal by their fur, etc).
 My kids love it!

 crawling through tunnel